machavez84/rpi-transmission-daemon-base/README.md

 # rpi-transmission-daemon-base

-This dockerfile builds the base image for machavez/rpi-transmission-daemon
+This dockerfile builds the base image for machavez/rpi-transmission-daemon.
+It is based on resin/rpi-raspbian.